Outdoor Education (Camping - Backcountry)

 Facilities

-• Trip guide must check with local authorities to determine the level of potential hazards (for example, bears, forest fires).
+• Trip Guide must check with local authorities to determine the level of potential hazards (for example, bears, forest fires).

 • Routes into and out of the wilderness campsite must be commensurate with the age and abilities of group.
 Consult Outdoor Education (Backpacking/Hiking - Backcountry).